cillian64/bigtime/firmware/README.md

 response, it will proceed to the next server in the list.
 If the final server on the list fails, the NTP thread will return to the first server.
 If all servers are being avoided due to KoD, the NTP thread will wait until a server becomes available again.
-After a successful synchronisation it will set the "synchronised" flag to True and update the RTC peripheral's time-date.
-It will then sleep until the next synchronisation time.
-At that time it will set the synchronised flag to false and attempt synchronisation.
+After a successful synchronisation it will update the RTC peripheral and store the time of synchronisation.
+It then waits until the synchronisation interval has passed.

 ## Time anomalies
 ### Timezones
-The RTC peripheral holds the time in UTC, as given by NTP.
-Each time this is read, the timezone adjustment is applied
+Only London time (GMT/BST) is supported currently.

 ### Daylight Savings adjustments
 DST is applied using the rules for British Summer Time.
 BST begins at 0100 UTC